 Transitioning service members have plenty of opportunities when they return to the civilian world and they should take advantage of as many as possible.
-For example, the Lake Havasu City Police Department of Arizona is now offering an expedited program for former MPs.
-Rather than going through the entire course, LHCPD offers an weight week course designed to specifically address transitioning veterans.
-We had the opportunity to speak with Sergeant Bekkedahl about the program.
+For example, the City of Tucson Police Department of Arizona is now offering an expedited program for former MPs.
+Rather than going through the entire course, LHCPD offers an eight-week course designed to specifically address transitioning veterans.

 What is the abbreviated police academy program?